Skip to main content

 Collateral Depeg: Your Margin Is Worth Less Than the System Thinks

 The problem.
-Margin is denominated in stablecoins.
-If USDC, USDT, or USDe depegs, your margin is worth less than the system assumes.
-Liquidation price is effectively closer than displayed.
-In March 2023, USDC depegged 13% during the SVB collapse.
-In October 2025, USDe dropped to $0.65.
+Your margin sits in stablecoins.
+If those stablecoins lose their peg, your margin is worth less than the system assumes and your liquidation price is closer than it looks.
+USDC dropped 13% during the SVB collapse.
+USDe hit $0.65 in October 2025.
 How we respond.
-We monitor the price of collateral stablecoins every cycle.
-If collateral depegs more than 1% from $1.00, we emergency close all positions on affected venues.
+We monitor your collateral every cycle.
+If it depegs meaningfully, we close all positions on affected venues immediately.

 Take Profit: Target Hit

 The problem.
 There isn’t one.
-You’ve reached your profit target and want to lock it in.
+You’ve hit your target and want to lock it in.
 How we respond.
 When the target is hit, we close both legs.

 Close Execution and Retry: Making Sure the Close Goes Through